rahulkaplesh/p2-continuousControl/README.md

 - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86_64.zip)
 - _For AWS_: To train the agent on AWS (without [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 The agent can **not** be watched without enabling a virtual screen, but can be trained.  (_To watch the agent, one can follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

+## Dependencies

+1.)
+Install python
+2.)
+Install pytorch
+3.)
+Unzip and place the downloaded environment in the folder where you have saved the repo 4.)
+Install jupyter notebook

 ### Approach and solution